Protoalligator: Description

 The holotype of Protoalligator as seen from above.

 Protoalligator is known from a single specimen, which preserves the front of the snout and parts of the lower jaw, with proportions suggesting that it was relatively short-snouted.
 The nares are oval in shape and mostly surrounded by the premaxillae.
 Notably, the surrounding bone appears to have formed a process at the front that would have extended backwards into the opening, though the preserved portion of this process is incomplete in the holotype.
 The presence of such a process is similar to modern alligators, in which the nares are split in two by a complete nasal bar formed by the premaxillae and the nasal bones, whereas in basal alligatoroids the nares are neither bisected nor do they feature a premaxillary process at all.
-However, no evidence exists to proof that the nares of Protoalligator were fully bisected as in modern alligators, though they did still clearly extend into the nares as in other orientalosuchins.
+However, no evidence exists to prove that the nares of Protoalligator were fully bisected as in modern alligators, though they did still clearly extend into the nares as in other orientalosuchins.

 Between the premaxilla and the maxilla lies a notch that serves to receive the enlarged fourth tooth of the lower jaw when the mouth was closed as in several other orientalosuchins, though its shape is somewhat exaggerated by the distortion of the holotype.
 Two depressions can be observed in the surface of the maxilla, which Young listed as one of the distinguishing features of the animal.
 Though shallow, the depression is relatively wide, stretching from close to the tooth row all the way to the contact between the maxilla and nasal bone, creating an irregular outline.
 However, the 2016 revision has cast some doubt over the usefulness of this feature, arguing that it may represent an artifact of preservation and even if a genuine anatomical trait is likely of little relevance in regards to taxonomy.
 A second depression is located further back, overlapping the suture between the maxilla, lacrimal and jugal.
 The shape of this depression is described as an irregular oval and more distant from the toothrow.
 Initially, Young suggested that this depression is what remains of the antorbital fenestra, though later research has found this hypothesis to be unsupported, both due to the possibility of it being a preservational artifact, the fact that crocodylians consistently lack this opening even in a reduced state and because the region that is associated with the antorbital fenestra generally does not include participation of the jugal.

 The lacrimals are only partially preserved, but there is no sign of the maxilla extending into the space between lacrimal and nasal.
 The postorbital bar, formed by the jugal, was slightly inset relative to the outer surface of the bone.